 East Helena Redevelopment

-At East Helena, EPA, and the State of Montana must approve any sale, lease or conveyance of any real property interest in the East Helena Site to a public or private third party.
-The Custodial Trust must also secure approval of the USDOI for properties in East Helena where it has performed natural resource restoration.
+EPA and the State of Montana must approve sale, lease, or conveyance of any real property interest in the East Helena Site to a public or private third party.
+The Custodial Trust must also secure U.S. DOI approval for properties in East Helena where it has performed natural resource restoration.
 Sale proceeds are used to fund further cleanup activities at East Helena.

 Montana Mining Sites Redevelopment